Under the Northern Territory licence, the operator will be able to offer its services across the country.

 Rivalry aims to differentiate itself in Australia with a focus on the Millennial and Gen Z demographics, such as through its focus on esports betting.

 Its goal is to acquire new customers through an expanded toolkit of marketing initiatives that have not been available in its existing markets, Rivalry added.

-“Expansion into regulated markets across the globe is a key part of our growth strategy, and we couldn’t be more thrilled to officially receive our license for Australia,” said Steven Salz, co-founder and CEO of Rivalry.
+“Expansion into regulated markets across the globe is a key part of our growth strategy and we couldn’t be more thrilled to officially receive our licence for Australia,” said Steven Salz, co-founder and CEO of Rivalry.

 “We believe the country’s sport and gaming culture is a great fit for our brand and look forward to connecting with existing fans of Rivalry and creating many new ones.
 The approval of the NTRC also demonstrates that we are capable of meeting what are undoubtedly some of the world’s highest regulatory standards.”